brandonrobertz/autoscrape-py/README.md

         currently exist.
 This directory will have several sub-directories that contain the different types of pages found (i.e., search_pages, data_pages, screenshots).
+        This can also accept a URL (i.e., http://localhost:5000/files) and AutoScrape will POST to that endpoint with each file scraped.
         [default: autoscrape-data]

     --keep-filename